KOTOR-Community-Portal/mod-builds/src/k2/spoiler-free.md

 **Installation Method:** Loose-File Mod

 **Installation Instructions:** Download the .tpc variant of the mod.
 Delete TEL_rock.tpc through TEL_rock07.tpc and TEL_wl05.tpc before moving the files to your override folder.

-**PLEASE NOTE**, for some insane reason which I cannot even begin to fathom, *only* on Nvidia RTX-series cards (2070s specifically, although most likely any cards in the 20-series at least) the use of this mod causes you to crash when cutscenes play.
-There are two ways to fix this: the most reliable & easiest is to go into Nvidia control panel, open program control, and set low latency mode to on/ultra.
-This reduces the render queue and seems to bypass the issue entirely.
-The second option is to put the game into windowed mode whenever cutscenes are going to play back-to-back.
-If you don't want to pursue either option, you must play without any of ShiningRed's upscales for stability.

 ___